Looking for a new website theme? Want to upgrade your website with a responsive WordPress theme but don’t know which to choose? We can help!

-Mai Success from StudioPress is another very competent theme.
+Mai Success from StudioPress is another very competent mobile-friendly theme.
 This is a thoroughly modern corporate template that uses a dark header image and starkly contrasting white font to make the impact.
 It also uses an effective pink colour as a pop of character.

 Once past the header, Mai Success unfolds as a standard business website with product sections, blog elements, a portfolio, testimonials and social media elements.
 There is also an attractive blog and ancillary pages too.